kragen/dercuano/markdown/rsync-message-base.md

 it has published, and upon conversing with a peer, it asks for updates to the logs that it is a subscriber to.

-Van Jacobson's "Content-Centric Networking" project (a generalization of which is known as "Named Data Networking", or NDN) uses this approach to handle streams of data.
+Van Jacobson’s “Content-Centric Networking” project (a generalization of which is known as “Named Data Networking”, or NDN) uses this approach to handle streams of data.

 In CCN, routing is done by naming pieces of data, not network nodes.